You Can Become Wealthy if You Don’t Listen to Naysayers. Part I.

 To add to this, I heard many complaints that the economy is rigged by the rich elite and the average Joe doesn’t have the chance to thrive.
 And, most of all, that there is a wide gap between poor and rich that is expanding daily.
 So, what should Joe do?
 Just to complain and look for excuses?

 Let’s analyze why some folks are rich but most of them are not.
 And while we discuss it, I hope you will absorb it with your mind and learn by heart.

-As I have mentioned above, most of the people who have the net worth a million dollars or more did not get it for free or due to a good luck or good genes.
-They were not born with an Einstein-level IQs.
+As I have mentioned above, most of the people who have a net worth of a million dollars or more did not get it for free or due to good luck or good genes.
+They were not born with an Einstein-level IQ.
 They did not have privileged connections with important people.

 Let’s review some rules.